 Now for the catch about dinner

-When we were ready for dinner, we were supposed to walk to the dining area which also happens to be the reception area, take our meal out of the refrigerator and warm it up in the microwave.
+When we were ready for dinner, we were supposed to walk to the dining area, which also happens to be the reception area, take our meal out of the

-Each bubble room has a small little cafe table with 2 chairs and an outdoor area for each bubble to eat as well.
+Each bubble room has a small little cafe table with 2 chairs and an outdoor area to eat.

-Although the quality and quantity of the meal were excellent, I thought 25 Euros per person was a little pricey side considering it was self-catered and the fact that there was no wine or beverages included in the price of the meal.
+Although the meal’s quality and quantity were excellent, I thought 25 Euros per person was a little pricey side considering it was self-catered and the fact that there was no wine or beverages included in the price of the meal.

 Check-in and check-out